Strictly’s Carlos Gu breaks down in tears after final show confession

 Strictly’s Carlos Gu breaks down in tears after show confession as Claudia Winkleman rushes to comfort him

-Following his last performance alongside partner Karen Carney on Saturday (20 December), the dancer admitted the former football has "changed my life".
+Following his last performance alongside partner Karen Carney on Saturday (20 December), the dancer admitted the former footballer has "changed my life".

 "No wonder I didn't get a partner last year because I'm not grateful...
-She taught me how to be a kind, humble person", he said, as Claudia Winkleman was quick to jump to his support.
+She taught me how to be a kind, humble person", he said, with Claudia Winkleman quick to jump to his support.

 "No baby, you've always been a team player.
 We love you", the host stated.